jewelsofthought/neshama/site/posts/parashot/Noah_flood.md

 Once again, we find ourselves being asked to believe in material measurements above and beyond those measurements that we encounter from the G-d made machines - human and otherwise.

 In addition, if the machines can sense this energy, how can we claim that they cannot be sensed by living beings.
-We radiate our environment with these waves and energies that power so much of our material lives, and yet continously deny any claims that they might affect living systems.
+We radiate our environment with these waves and energies that power so much of our material lives, and yet continuously deny any claims that they might affect living systems.

 We bathe an area in radio waves.
 The bees dissappear, and we deny any connection - seeking some chemical or more elemental cause of their demise.
 People are suffering all sorts of strange illnesses, some of which were exceedingly rare before electrification, and we deny that electricity might have any effect on their health?